art-abdulwadud/phonelands/README.md

 ### Icons

 All icons on this website are from Icons.
-[Check it out and find all the icons you need](https://icons8.com/icons)
+[Check it out and get access to over 100,000 icons](https://icons8.com/icons)

 ### Pages